Larry Nance

 Larry Donnell Nance Sr. (born February 12, 1959) is an American former professional basketball player.
-A power forward from Clemson University, Nance played 14 seasons (1981–1994) in the National Basketball Association (NBA) as a member of the Phoenix Suns and Cleveland Cavaliers.
+A power forward from Clemson University, Nance played 13 seasons in the National Basketball Association (NBA) as a member of the Phoenix Suns and Cleveland Cavaliers.
 He was a three-time NBA All-Star.

+Nance scored 15,687 career points and grabbed 7,067 career rebounds, but he is perhaps best known for his acrobatic leaping ability.
+A talent that earned him the first NBA Slam Dunk Contest championship in 1984, and the nickname "The High-Ayatolla of Slamola".
+Nance was a model of consistency throughout his NBA career.
+He averaged over 16 points and 8 rebounds per game for all eleven seasons as a starter.
+His best scoring-average season was in the 1986–1987, when he averaged 22.5 points per game.
+Always among the highest in field goal percentage, Nance was an excellent mid-range shooter as well as a talented inside player.
+He currently resides in Novelty, Ohio.

 College career

-Nance played for the Clemson Tigers, who made it to the Elite Eight in his junior year.
+Nance played power forward for the Clemson Tigers, who made it to the Elite Eight in his junior year.
+He was All-ACC in 1981.

 Professional career

 Phoenix Suns (1981-1988)

-Nance scored 15,687 career points and grabbed 7,067 career rebounds, but he is perhaps best known as the first winner of the NBA Slam Dunk Contest in 1984, earning him the nickname "The High-Ayatolla of Slamola".
-Nance was a model of consistency throughout his NBA career.
-He averaged over 16 points and 8 rebounds per game for all eleven seasons as a starter.
-His best scoring average year was in the 1986–1987 NBA season, where he averaged 22.5 points per game.
-Always among the highest in field goal percentage, Nance was an excellent mid-range shooter as well as a talented inside player.
+Nance was taken by the Phoenix Suns as the 20th pick in this first round of the 1981 NBA draft.

-Nance was involved in a trade between the Suns and the Cavaliers in 1988.
-Nance's stint in Phoenix came to an end on February 25, 1988, when, with the Suns struggling to a 16–35 mark, he was traded with Mike Sanders and Detroit's No. 1 pick in 1988 (used to pick Randolph Keys) to Cleveland for Kevin Johnson, Mark West, Tyrone Corbin and Cleveland's first (used for Dan Majerle) and second round (used for Dean Garrett) picks in 1988 and the Lakers' second round pick in 1989 (used for Greg Grant).
+He was involved in a trade between the Suns and the Cavaliers in 1988.
+Nance's stint in Phoenix came to an end on February 25, 1988, when, with the Suns struggling to a 16–35 mark, he was traded with Mike Sanders and Detroit's 1st round pick (No. 22 overall) in 1988 (used to select Randolph Keys) to Cleveland for Kevin Johnson, Mark West, Tyrone Corbin and Cleveland's first and second round picks in 1988 (used to select Dan Majerle and Dean Garrett) respectively) and the Lakers' second round pick in 1989 (used to select Greg Grant).